MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-111.md

 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Identify which customers have made the most purchases within a selected period and prioritize follow-up accordingly.
+* Identify which customers bought the most within a selected period and prioritize follow-up.
-* Identify any overdue payments or outstanding balances and communicate updated payment timelines to customers.
+* Identify overdue payments or outstanding balances and communicate updated payment timelines to customers.
-* Identify any sales trends and adjust sales strategies accordingly.
+* Identify sales trends and adjust sales strategies.

-As a sales manager, use the report to:
+Sales managers use the report to:

-* Analyze sales performance across different customers and regions.
+* Analyze sales performance across customers and regions.
-* Determine which customers have the largest outstanding balances and prioritize follow-up accordingly.
+* Determine which customers have the largest outstanding balances and prioritize follow-up.
 * Identify sales trends and make data-driven decisions to improve performance.

-As a credit or accounts receivables manager, use the report to:
+Credit or account receivables managers use the report to:

-* Identify customers with outstanding balances and prioritize follow-up accordingly.
+* Identify customers with outstanding balances and prioritize follow-up.
-* Analyze sales trends and adjust credit policies accordingly.
+* Analyze sales trends and adjust credit policies.
-* Use the report to forecast future cash flows and adjust collection strategies accordingly.
+* Forecast future cash flows, and adjust collection strategies.

-As a marketing manager, use the report to:
+Marketing managers use the report to:

-* Analyze sales trends across different customers and regions.
+* Analyze sales trends across customers and regions.
 * Identify customers with the highest sales volume and target them for future marketing campaigns.
-* Use the report to identify any sales trends and adjust marketing strategies accordingly.
+* Identify sales trends and adjust marketing strategies.

-As a customer success manager, use the report to:
+Customer success managers use the report to:

 * Identify customers with the highest sales volume and provide them with personalized support.
-* Identify any overdue payments or outstanding balances and communicate updated payment timelines to customers.
+* Identify overdue payments or outstanding balances and communicate updated payment timelines to customers.
-* Use the report to identify any sales trends and make data-driven decisions to improve customer satisfaction.
+* Identify sales trends and make data-driven decisions to improve customer satisfaction.

 ## Try the report